Your driver picks you up in St. Catharines and goes straight to Pearson. Sedan $195, 106 km. No meter. No surprises at pickup.

 Replace with photo

-For travelers with tight schedules the morning after a return, the meet-and-greet matters most.
-A taxi queue at midnight after a transatlantic flight adds 20 to 40 minutes to an already long day.
-Walking directly to a driver in the arrivals hall eliminates that gap entirely.
-From clearing customs to sitting in the back seat takes about three minutes.
-The drive back to St. Catharines from there is the flat $195, already confirmed before you departed.
+For executives with early commitments the morning after a return flight, every minute between customs and the car matters.
+The taxi queue at Pearson on a busy night adds 20 to 40 minutes to an already long journey.
+Walking directly from arrivals to a waiting driver with your name saves that time.
+From clearing customs to sitting in the back seat, the transition takes about three minutes.
+The drive to St. Catharines begins immediately after.

 IMAGE B